ikwzm/udmabuf/Readme.md

 If a problem occurs, either cache coherency is maintained by hardware, or use a method described bellow that manually cache management with CPU cache still being enabled.

-### 2. Manual cache management with the CPU canche still being enabled
+### 2. Manual cache management with the CPU cache still being enabled

 As explained above, by opening u-dma-buf without specifying the `O_SYNC` flag, CPU cache can be left turned on.